acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/incredibly-stupid-smart-people/</link>
 Thu, 24 Jan 2019 19:44:03
 http://www.consultingsmiths.com/?p=1180
-<p>&ldquo;The great Greg Cochran will often point out that a smart person is someone who says smart things, but more important, they don&rdquo;™t say many dumb things.
+<p>&ldquo;The great Greg Cochran will often point out that a smart person is someone who says smart things, but more important, they don&rdquo;t say many dumb things.
 Everyone, no matter how smart, will get a dumb idea in their head or get carried away and say something stupid on occasion.
-It&rdquo;™s just not common with smart people, at least not as common as it is with dumb people.
+It&rdquo;s just not common with smart people, at least not as common as it is with dumb people.
 Being smart is as much the absence of stupidity as it is getting right answers or having a long list of brilliant insights.
 &ldquo;This comes up often in public discussion of the human sciences.
 It is remarkable how often an allegedly smart person will say things that are laughably wrong about something in biology or human evolution.&rdquo;
 It's worth reading the rest at: <a href="http://thezman.com/wordpress/?p=16243" rel="noopener" target="_blank">The Z Man</a> blog.</p>
 1180